 Everyone faces challenges, but when challenges become an overwhelming part of your everyday life, Memorial Behavioral Health is here to guide you down the path of recovery.
-We offer a wide range of mental health services for children, adolescents, adults with mental health challenges, inpatient and partial hospitalization programs.
+We offer a wide range of mental health services for children, adolescents, adults with mental health challenges, and offer a partial hospitalization program.

 Emotional Support Hotline

 The Memorial Behavioral Health Clinic emotional support hotline can support you when you are experiencing anxiety or stress, even if you are not a patient.

 Our trained professionals will help you deal with major emotional crises of life 24 hours a day, 365 days a year.
 If you or someone you know is in crisis or at risk of suicide, call 1-800-273-TALK (8255).

 Memorial Behavioral Health Clinic